1792 half disme

+Description

+The coin is 16.5 mm in diameter.
+The obverse depicts the head of Liberty and the inscription LIB.
+PAR.
+OF SCIENCE & INDUSTRY, "Liberty, parent of Science and Industry."
+The reverse shows UNI.
+STATES OF AMERICA and HALF DISME along with an eagle and a star.

 Origins

 When speaking to the House of Representatives in November 1792, President Washington mentioned the "want of small coins in circulation" and stated that he had begun work on establishing a U.S. Mint and that some half dismes had been produced already.
 At this point, most of the personnel had been hired, but the Mint's buildings and machinery were not yet ready.
 As a result, the half dismes, which had been struck in or around July 1792, were produced using the private facilities of local craftsman John Harper, although under the auspices of official Mint personnel.
 In his personal log book, Secretary of State Thomas Jefferson recorded the receipt of 1,500 specimens on July 13.

 Because of President Washington's connection with these early coins, numismatic folklore holds that the portrait on the obverse is that of First Lady Martha Washington and that some of the coins were struck using melted-down silverware from the Washington household.
 However, there is no solid evidence for either of these assertions.
 To the contrary, evidence uncovered from Thomas Jefferson's memorandum book shows that he provided "75 (Mexican) Silver Dollars" and received the first 1,500 half dismes.
 He then spent those coins on his trip home to Monticello.